I honestly can't believe we are in the last weeks of Jan already. Gosh. I am still writing "2019" at the end of the date.

 But soon or late the man who wins

 -Don't compare yourself to others and be mindful of social media:

-That's the biggest mistake we could do.
-Everyone has a different body, mind, story, situation etc...if you find somebody that inspire you to do better, that's great, it's still part of motivation.
-But don't obsess with being like that model of that super fit friend or that blogger.
+That's the biggest mistake we could make.
+Everyone has a different body, mind, story, situation etc...if you find somebody that inspires you to do better, that's great, it's still part of the motivation.
+But don't obsess with being like that model or that super-fit friend or that blogger.
 I like Instagram.
-But i won't spend more than half an hour/40 minutes a day on it.
-People just post their better side, their success and the best part of their life but most of the time they won't show what's real.
-So take it for what it is: a pass time, something fun that can take 10% of your time but nothing more.
+But I won't spend more than half an hour/40 minutes a day scrolling down.
+Remember that people only post their better side, their success and the best part of their life but most of the time they won't show what's real.
+So take it for what it is: a pass time, something fun that should take 10% of your time.

 -Set one priority:

 Preparation is key.
-Same for your meals: think what you are going to eat in advance.
-This includes doing a shopping list planning what your meals will be, doing your grocery shopping and meal prep instead of buying pre-made food (which usually contains far more fats and salts and it also costs more) so that you can control your calories intake.
+Same for your meals: schedule what you are going to eat in advance.
+This includes writing down a shopping list planning what your meals will be, doing your grocery shopping and meal prep instead of buying pre-made food (which usually contains far more fats, salts and sugars compared to homemade food and it also costs more) so that you can control your calories intake.
 And if you have a cheat meal, it's fine!
-It is part of enjoying life...but if don't keep track of these details on a weekly basis, chances are you will ended up over eating and not working out.
+It is part of enjoying life...but if you don't keep track of these details weekly, chances are you will end up overeating and not working out.